 The longer gum disease goes untreated, the worse it becomes, potentially leading to gum recession, loose teeth, and even tooth loss.
 Fortunately, at OHIOSmiles, treatment is available to prevent and reverse gum disease.

 A prophylaxis is a method of cleaning that you’ll receive during your routine dental appointments.
 Using specialized tools, Dr. Antalis and our team will use ultrasonic vibrations to break up hardened tartar on the surfaces of your teeth.
 We’ll also sterilize the tissue along your gumline and the areas between your gums and teeth.

 Since tartar, a hardened form of plaque, cannot be removed with regular brushing, a prophylaxis is the best way to gently free your teeth and gums of all deposited bacteria.
 For gingivitis, the earliest stage of periodontal disease, one or two prophylaxis cleanings may be recommended to clean away any plaque and tartar so your gums can heal naturally.

 Scaling And Root Planing

-An antibiotic rinse is often used after scaling and root planing.
-This is done to help get rid of any bacteria that might still be lurking below the gumline.
-In some cases, an oral antibiotic or antibiotic mouthwash may be recommended.
-Antibiotics are not used as a standalone treatment, but they can be quite effective when used in conjunction with other treatments and improved oral hygiene practices.
+An antibiotic rinse is typically used after scaling and root planing.
+This helps get rid of any bacteria that might still be lurking below the gumline.
+In some cases, an oral antibiotic or antibiotic mouthwash may be recommended for you to use at home.
+Antibiotics are not used as a standalone therapy for periodontal disease, but they can be highly effective when combined with other treatments and improved oral hygiene practices.

-Treating gum disease is essential for stopping the progression of the condition in its tracks and restoring the health of your mouth.
+Treating gum disease early is essential for stopping the progression of the condition.
+By visiting Dr. Antalis for regular examinations and cleanings, you can avoid the more advanced symptoms of gum disease entirely and support your oral health for many years to come.
 Call OHIOSmiles at (740) 439-2501 today to schedule your appointment.